 Test 4: Filtering as a post filter.
 In this implementation, the filtering will be applied outside the coding loop, as if it was used as a post filter.
 Hence the sample input to the filter should be the same as the output yuv samples of the decoded anchor.
 Apart from the sample input, the filter may use information available to the decoder, such as QP and/or transform size.
 Only parameters available in the decoder anchor bit streams are allowed.

-CE5-3.1 Bilateral filter
+CE5-3.1 Bilateral filter JVET-O0548

-This sub-CE will contain three tests based on JVET-O0548.
+This sub-CE will contain following tests based on JVET-O0548.

-CEx-y.1.1 This will follow the test 1 restrictions outlined in the previous section
+CE5-3.1.1 This will follow the test 1 restrictions outlined in the previous section